You go into print on demand

 A clear, meaningful, emblematic name.
 A name that pleases you, resembles you and that will also speak to your future clients.
 This is essential.

-After that, you will have to create your logo and more generally focus on the visual identity of your brand (font, colors, themes...).
-Note: there are many tools available to help you create names and logos, and even if you don't necessarily want to be "assisted", they can give you some good ideas.
+Next, you'll need to create your logo and, more generally, focus on your brand's visual identity (fonts, colors, themes...).
+Note: there are a number of tools available to help you create names and logos, and even if you don't necessarily want "assistance", they can give you some good ideas.

 In any case, one thing is imperative: PROTECT YOUR BRAND.